Perfect Roasted Potato Wedges

 • Then, roast away!

-• Flip the potatoes after 20-25 minutes and roast for another 18-20 minutes or as needed.
+• Flip the potatoes after 20 to 25 minutes and roast for another 18 to 20 minutes or as needed.

 • That’s it!
-Crispy, golden, seasoned wedge potatoes!
+Crispy, golden, seasoned baked potato wedges!

 Photo of roasted potato wedges.